sjeastwood/pi-arduino-robot/README.md

 Physical Construction complete and motors tested.
 Push Button for motor selection completed.

-Learning to interface LCD screen, and Joystick with the Arduino
+Learning to interface LCD screen, and Joystick with the Arduino.

 Note: Using manual control with the mentioned modules requires an Arduino Mega due to I/O limitations.